William Hood Simpson: Early war

+Command of the Ninth United States Army

-More personnel arrived in early 1944, enabling the Fourth Army to be split into a training army (the Fourth) and a headquarters to be deployed overseas, the Eighth, which was activated on May 5, 1944.
+More personnel arrived in early 1944, enabling the Fourth Army to be split into a training army (the Fourth) and a headquarters to be deployed overseas, the Eighth, which was activated on 5 May 1944.
 Simpson and most of his staff became part of the Eighth Army headquarters.
-An advance party of the headquarters flew to the UK on May 11, and Simpson met with the commander of the European Theater of Operations, United States Army, General Dwight D. Eisenhower, an Army War College classmate.
+An advance party of the headquarters flew to the UK on 11 May, and Simpson met with the commander of the European Theater of Operations, United States Army, General Dwight D. Eisenhower, an Army War College classmate.
 At Eisenhower's request, Simpson's command was redesignated the Ninth United States Army to avoid confusion with the British Eighth Army.
-The main body of Ninth Army embarked for the UK on the ocean liner RMS Queen Elizabeth on June 22.
-Simpson observed the abortive start of Operation Cobra on July 24 with Lieutenant Generals Courtney Hodges and Lewis H. Brereton.
+The main body of Ninth Army embarked for the UK on the ocean liner RMS Queen Elizabeth on 22 June.
+Simpson observed the abortive start of Operation Cobra on 24 July with Lieutenant Generals Courtney Hodges and Lewis H. Brereton.
 They were forced to take shelter as errant American bombs dropped around them.
 Lieutenant General Lesley J. McNair invited Simpson to watch the repeat of the bombardment with him the following day, but Simpson elected to return to his headquarters in England.
 Once again bombs fell short, and McNair was killed.

-The Ninth Army headquarters moved to France, as it landed at Utah Beach on August 29 and 30.
-It became active as part of Lieutenant General Omar Bradley's 12th Army Group on September 5, when it took over command of the US forces in Brittany from Lieutenant General George S. Patton Jr.'s Third Army.
+The Ninth Army headquarters moved to France, as it landed at Utah Beach on 29 and 30 August.
+It became active as part of Lieutenant General Omar Bradley's 12th Army Group on 5 September, when the Ninth Army took over command of the US forces in Brittany from Lieutenant General George S. Patton Jr.'s Third Army.
 Simpson's first task was the capture of Brest.
 To overcome strong natural and man-made defenses, Simpson chose to employ overwhelming firepower.
 There were sufficient artillery pieces in the area, but not sufficient ammunition, especially for the heavier pieces.
 Over a two-week period, 40000 LT of artillery ammunition was brought forward from dumps in Normandy and the UK.
-The battle commenced on September 8, and after much hard fighting the city was liberated on September 20, 1944.
+The battle commenced on 8 September, and after much hard fighting the city was liberated on 20 September 1944.